 This online course trains PhD students to communicate the value of their research to non-specialists and to collaborate more effectively with non-academic partners.
 Its focus is on developing a research pith, with supplementary content on funding policy, licensing options and real-world examples of researchers collaborating with public and private actors.

-This online course introduces PhD students to the fundamental concepts of data stewardship, applicable in both academic and wider settings, with input from data managers in the public and private sectors.
-Its topics include preparing data management plans, data collection and storage, publishing data, and preparing data for re-use by others.
+The DocEnhance online courses introduces PhD students to the fundamental concepts of research data management.
+Managing research data in accordance with good practices is an easily transferable and sought-after skill both within and outside of academia.
+Topics include preparing data management plans, data collection and storage, publishing data, and preparing data for re-use by others.